petrs/state_enforcer/README.md

   6. Copy `sm.checkAllowedFunction(StateModel.FNC_xyz);` at the beginning of every method xyz
   7. Copy `sm.changeState(StateModel.desired_new_state);` if you want to change state in the code
   8. Enjoy :)
+Optional (additional check of additional state):
+  9. If additional condition for function use is required (e.g., generateKeyPair() can be called only in the state STATE_INSTALLED and when incomming command was send via secure channel), then set the secondary state value using `sm.setSecondaryState(StateModel.secondary_state_value);`
+ 10. Add corresponding codition to `state_model.yml` in the `secondary_state_check:` section

 ## Example